 Advanced improvisation, jazz vocabulary and ensemble playing.

 "Love Community Music!
-I’m happy to have learnt a new skill set that I can now share with others."
+I’m happy to have learned a new skill set that I can now share with others."

 "Great experience.
 Excellent class and music coach!"

 "I have been in the Community Jazz program for 5 years.
-It’s always an enjoyable and educational program."
+It’s always been an enjoyable and educational experience."

-Studies show that music education improves children's cognitive and social development.
-Music helps improve attention span, language and literacy, memory, sound processing, spatial reasoning, and speech perception.
-It also builds confidence and self-esteem while teaching skills in communication, leadership, problem solving and teamwork.
+Studies show that music education enhances children's cognitive and social development.
+It improves attention span, language and literacy, memory, sound processing, spatial reasoning, and speech perception.
+Music education also builds confidence and self-esteem while teaching valuable skills in communication, leadership, problem-solving, and teamwork.

 How Music Education Helps: